About Crosby Cricket Club Limited (“the Club”)

 The Club is an incorporated Company, limited by guarantee.
 A Club Constitution has been adopted by the Board of Directors and day to day management of the club is delegated to a Committee consisting of Senior Members.
 An annual AGM is held every year to elect the officials of the Club and approve the accounts.
 The Committee meet regularly throughout the year and are authorised under the Constitution to perform various duties.

 Up until the early 1990’s the Club only ran one senior team.
-Today the Club runs three senior teams (Crosby A, B and C) for midweek matches, and one senior team in the weekend league.
+Today the Club runs four senior teams (Crosby A, B , C and D – Junior Development side) for midweek matches, and two senior teams in the weekend A and B leagues.
 In addition, the club has Under 15, Under 13, Under 11 and Under 9 teams.

 Current playing membership is approximately 35 seniors and 40 juniors.
 Players registered with the Club are from all over the IOM and are not restricted to the Marown area.

 There are no paid coaches and all coaching is provided by senior members of the Club.
 As at 1 May 2016 there are currently 10 Level 1 coaches.
 Two members are a Level 2 coach (Gareth Rowlands and Chris Eaton).

 The Club currently costs approximately £6,000 annually to run including rent, equipment purchases and loan repayments.
 Income comes from sponsorship (Club currently seeking a new Title Sponsor), annual subscriptions, the sale of advertising boards at the ground, 50 Club and ad hoc fund raising events such as race/quiz nights.